+5. We recognize the important role that sustainable infrastructure plays in the green economy transition and in the achievement of Sustainable Development Goals.
+We underline that sustainable and resilient infrastructure investment should be at the core of green economy policies and commitments, also playing a central role in COVID-19 pandemic recovery plans.
+We highlight the UN Environment Assembly Resolution (UNEP/EA.5/L.15) adopted by Member States and reaffirm the important role that infrastructure plays in the green economy transition.
+We acknowledge the important role of the Aarhus Convention and its Protocol on PRTRs in this context in order to ensure transparent, effective, safe and inclusive public participation in decision-making.
+We also acknowledge that the Espoo Convention and the Protocol on the Strategic Environmental Assessment provide framework and guidance for assessing and reducing environmental impact both in greening infrastructure and industry..

-5. We recognize the important role that sustainable infrastructure plays in the green economy transition.
-We underline that sustainable infrastructure should be at the core of green economy policies and commitments, also playing a central role in COVID-19 pandemic recovery plans. alsoA systemic, inclusive and resilient approach is required for different types of infrastructure planning and management.
-We will explore the way forward for the pan-European region, including through innovation and nature-based solutions and working with the private sector.
-The future region-wide approach to sustainable infrastructure should provide the basis for common goals, targets and criteria for policymaking, performance monitoring and replicability of practices that best suit domestic and transboundary needs.
+5.bis We affirm that a systemic, inclusive and resilient approach, as outlined in the International Good Practice Principles for Sustainable Infrastructure, is required for different types of infrastructure planning and management.
+New sustainable and resilient infrastructure should promote resource efficient use to reduce long term environmental impacts.
+We will explore the way forward for the pan-European region, including through innovation, nature-based solutions and engagement of the private sector.
+The future region-wide approach to sustainable infrastructure should provide the basis for common goals, targets and criteria for policymaking, financing, performance monitoring and replicability of practices that best suit domestic and transboundary needs.
 We will promote effective, safe and inclusive public participation as an essential prerequisite for good governance of infrastructure development and building a sustainable future for present and subsequent generations, using proven tools such as environmental impact assessment and strategic environmental assessment.
 We also recognize the need for a common understanding of sustainable and safe infrastructure and of how to quantify progress across countries, together with the need to strengthen transboundary cooperation to address technological and environmental risks and prevent adverse impacts